 Windows does not allow you to mount your Linux partitions with some built-in tools.
 So you often have to boot into Linux to access files.
 Now you won’t face this problem again because there are some good and easy ways to access your Linux partitions in Windows without even booting into Linux.
 Please don’t forget to take the poll below after reading this article.
 Also, tell us if you use dual-booting at all or you use virtual machines.

-Ext2Fsd is a tool in Windows that can easily mount Linux partitions and you can access each files from Linux partitions.
-This tool is nice and save so much time when you’re dual booting Linux and Windows for any reasons.
+Ext2Fsd is a tool in Windows that can easily mount Linux partitions and you can access each file from Linux partitions.
+This tool is nice and saves so much time when you’re dual-booting Linux and Windows for any reason.
 You have to copy some of the files from other file systems.

 Ext2Fsd: Features At A Glance

 - ext2/ext3 volume reading & writing